VFPX/VFPXDeployment/README.md

 <!--
 On each build, the sections framed by
-"VerNo" or "DeploymentDate" will be replaced with recent data -->
+"VerNo" or "CVERSIONDATE" will be replaced with recent data -->
 # VFPX Deployment
 ![VFPX Deployment logo](./docs/Images/vfpxdeployment.png "VFPX Deployment")